 History of the kettle at a glance

 The history of kettles starts with the earliest ones made of iron used on open fires to boil water in Europe.
-The design similar to today’s is said to originate from Mesopotamia in Asia dating back to 3500-2000 B.C. and made of bronze.
+Today’s design is said to originate from Mesopotamia, Asia, and date back to 3500-2000 B.C.

 - In 1891, The Carpenter Electric Company created the first bona fide electric kettle manufactured in the United States.
 The design had the heating elements in separate chambers and it took almost 12 minutes to boil the water.